code4recovery/tsml-ui/README.md

 ## Contributing

 Pull requests are welcome.
-To get started, clone this repository, run `yarn`, and point your web root at the `public` folder.
+To get started, clone this repository, run `npm i`, and point your web root at the `public` folder.

-While developing, run `yarn watch` to compile assets as you edit them.
-When you're ready to commit, run `yarn prod` to minify them for production.
+While developing, run `npx mix watch` to compile assets as you edit them.
+When you're ready to commit, run `npx mix --production` to minify them for production.

 ## Credits